AØKK08206U Summerschool 2018: Financial Frictions, Liquidity, and the Business Cycle (F)

 At the beginning of each lecture, between lectures 2 and 11, there will be a short, five minutes-long, open-book quiz on a starred reading from the reading list (this will be preannounced if unclear from syllabus).
 Quizzes will be graded 0, ½ or 1, depending on performance.

 After you have finished, a random decision will be made on whether to grade or not that day’s quiz.
-If the outcome is YES you should hand in the quiz which will be graded (like above) by the following lecture.
-If the outcome is NO, the quiz will not be graded, with the following exception: Each student has a wild card to use once and only once when the outcome is NO. He or she can have their quiz graded (like above), this grade replacing their lowest grade at the end of the course.
+If the outcome is YES you should hand in the quiz which will be graded by the following lecture.
+If the outcome is NO, the quiz will not be graded, with the following exception: Each student has a wild card to use once and only once when the outcome is NO. He or she can have their quiz graded, this grade replacing their lowest grade at the end of the course.

 If at the end of the course there were N quizzes with outcome YES, a student needs at least N/2 points to be able to take the final exam.

-3 to 4 hours lectures every day and 3x3 hours exercise classes in the afternnoon, informed by the teacher.
+4 hours lectures every day and 3 days with 3 hours of exercise classes in the afternnoon, informed by the teacher.

 Timetable and venue: